To authorize the Secretary of the Interior to conduct a special resource study of the Hudson River Valley, New York.

 Last Updated: Jul 9, 2013

 Length: 5 pages

-This bill was introduced on July 9, 2013, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 9, 2013, in a previous session of Congress, but it did not receive a vote.

 Jul 9, 2013